Code-Hammers/code-hammers/docs/ErrorHandling.md

 })
 ```

-Much nicer to not have to manually wrap every route handler and middleware!
+Much nicer not having to manually wrap every route handler and middleware!

 <a id="custom-errors"></a>